 3. Financials

-- How is the service charge calculated and how often can it increase?
+- How is the service charge or monthly fees calculated, what do these fees cover, and how often can they increase?

 - Are there exit fees and when are they charged?